egraba/role-play/README.md

 > This project is under development.

 ## Requirements
-`role-play` supports Python3.8 and above.
+`role-play` has been developed and tested with Python 3.11.